-The FY 2015-2019 CIP has been prepared with the following financial assumptions:
+The FY 2016-2020 CIP has been prepared with the following financial assumptions:

-- A bond issuance in 2015 to accelerate road improvements included in the Transportation Improvement Plan approved in late 2014 and an additional CIP bond in 2017 for building projects are currently being proposed.
-The bond schedule will continue to change based on project need and financial realities. - All contributions from the General Fund have been incorporated into actual 2015 and proposed 2016-2019 forecasted budgets for this update.
+- A bond issuance in July 2016 for additional Transportation Improvement Plan projects funded with dedicated revenue from the Transportation Sales Tax is included. - A bond issuance in late 2017/early 2018 for building projects proposed in this CIP amendment.
+The bond schedule will continue to change based on project need and financial realities. - All contributions from the General Fund have been incorporated into actual 2016 and proposed 2017-2020 forecasted budgets for this update.
 Projects funded through contributions from the General Fund include transportation and operations infrastructure (buildings, roads and bridges).
 The planned contributions are included in the five year projection for financial planning purposes.
 However, funds for such projects will not be available unless and until they are approved by the Board of Commissioners.
 As such, contributions to specific projects in later years are subject to change.